Hairer-Quastel universality in non-stationarity via energy solution theory: Introduction

 \subsection{Convergence to Invariant Measure}

-As a byproduct of our proof of Theorem \ref{theorem:KPZ1}, we will be able to show that SBE, starting with the gradient of any continuous initial data, converges to the Gaussian white noise measure on $\mathscr{D}(\mathbb{T})$ in a quantitative fashion.
+As a byproduct of our proof of Theorem \ref{theorem:KPZ1}, we will be able to show that {the stochastic Burgers equation (SBE)}, starting with the gradient of any continuous initial data, converges to the Gaussian white noise measure on $\mathscr{D}(\mathbb{T})$ in a quantitative fashion.
 Moreover, we provide an explicit rate of convergence; this is new as \cite{HM} gives only uniqueness and ergodicity of white noise invariant measure for SBE, and \cite{GP20} provides a spectral gap estimate, which only provides quantitative bounds for initial data to SBE that is very close to the white noise invariant measure.
-We state the following main result of this subsection, for which we recall the Wasserstein metric in Appendix \ref{section:w} specialized herein to the Polish space given by the dual space of the Sobolev space of bounded differentiable functions on $\mathbb{T}$ whose derivatives are also bounded.
-We also recall the relative entropy; see Section \ref{section:re}.
-We clarify the statement of the following result afterwards. \begin{theorem} \fsp Take any deterministic function $\mathbf{h}(0,\cdot)\in\mathscr{C}(\mathbb{T})$ and let $\mathbf{u}$ be the Cole-Hopf solution to \emph{\eqref{eq:SBE}} with initial data $\mathbf{u}(0,\cdot)=\grad\mathbf{h}(0,\cdot)$.
-If $\mathbf{L}(\t)$ denotes the law of $\mathbf{u}(\t,\cdot)$ as a probability measure on $\mathscr{D}(\mathbb{T})$ and if $\eta$ denotes Gaussian white noise invariant measure, then for any positive $\e$, there exists a measure $\mathbf{L}^{\e}(\t)$ such that we have the Wasserstein estimate and relative entropy estimate below, in which $\kappa=\kappa(\e,\mathbf{h})$ and $C$ are to be clarified shortly: